 I don't have ready-made answers for you, and my primary goal in our work together is to earn the right to ask the uniquely challenging questions that you must answer to be successful.
 That said, I won't withhold information that I believe could be useful, and I will occasionally offer direct suggestions and feedback, but I'’ll be explicit when I do.

 You’ll decide what issues we address, both during the course of our work together and in each individual coaching session.
 I’ll help you track issues over time and prioritize issues in a given conversation.
-I’ll raise certain issues at times, drawing upon my experience with other clients, but the agenda is ultimately your responsibility.
+I may proactively raise an issue at times, but the agenda is ultimately your responsibility.

 I'm not an authority figure, nor am I a subordinate.
 We’ll work together as equal partners in this process and share responsibility for its success.
 If we ever feel that we’re not acting as partners, we’ll say so.